timestocome/Kaggle/Earthquake/README.md

 Spectrograms - not enough data to train a CNN

-Histograms - this was disapointed it was a big help with stock market predictions
+Histograms - this was disappointing it was a big help with stock market predictions

 Breaking segments into smaller parts, overlapping segments at a step of 75k caused overfitting.
 One contestant temporarily gained first place with random selections but that didn't work for me.